omunroe-com/leinwiki/Repeatability.md

 someone tries working on project B on another machine that hasn't had its local repo primed the same way it will fail.

+In Leiningen 2 it's possible to add a `:repositories` key to your `:user` profile, but this exacerbates all the same problems you get with the local repository.
+You'll get a warning if you try to do this.

 ## Free-Floating Jars

 It may be desirable to add dependencies on jars which haven't been